hundredrabbits/thebook/north_pacific_logbook.md

 #### Textured vegetable protein (TVP)

 > TVP is a soy product, made from defatted soy flour that's been cooked under pressure, and then dried.
 It is a shelf stable product that comes in a variety of shapes, ranging from tiny pellets to larger nuggets.
 Aboard Pino, we prefer the smaller grind, as it doesn't use up as much volume in a jar.
 We use it instead of mince meat in spagehtti sauces, sheperd's pie or tacos.
+TVP soaks up flavor, and ads bulk to dishes.

 #### Nori